nicoder/hoverbear.github.io/_posts/2014-07-25-Immutant-and-Keycloak.md

 ### Integrating Keycloak

-[Keycloak's User Guide](http://keycloak.jboss.org/docs.html) specifies how to secure the the application via the `web.xml`.
+[Keycloak's User Guide](http://keycloak.jboss.org/docs.html) specifies how to secure the application via the `web.xml`.
 If you're familiar with JBoss (I'm not) this is apparently a fairly standard way of securing the application.

 However, Immutant does not currently provide an easy way to modify the `web.xml` in the war files it builds.
 Thankfully, since a war is a jar, and a jar is a zip, we can just add it in after.